ReDI-School/intro-java/lesson3/cakes_solution.md

    // Bob wants 2 pieces of chocolate and 3 pieces of raspberry cake
    // Jo wants 2 pieces of chocolate and 4 pieces of raspberry

-   // is there enough chocolate cake?
+   // Is there enough chocolate cake?

    int chocoMary = 4;
    int chocoBob = 2;